 • Collect the other driver’s name, contact details, and driver’s license number.

-• Obtain their vehicle information, including make, model, and license plate number.
+• Obtain their vehicle registration and license plate number.

 • Request their auto insurance provider’s name, contact number, and policy details.